not-availiable/AstrocytesImageAnalysis/README.md

 # AstrocytesImageAnalysis
-# This github repo contains code relating to the UCSD OPALS astrocyte cell connection detection project by group 15.
+# This github repo contains code relating to the UCSD OPALS astrocyte project by group 15.
 (the readme will look prettier later I promise)
 All code is for python but different OS systems may need to adjust accordingly.